 What is considered a good number for historical volatility?

 It depends.
-While one stock might have a high historical volatility reading, perhaps above 100%, another steady stock might have a low figure around 20%.
+Although one stock might have a high historical volatility reading, perhaps above 100%, another steady stock might have a low figure around 20%.
 The key is to understand the securities you trade.
-Historical volatility can be an indicator of a stock’s volatility, but unforeseen risks can turn future volatility drastically different than the historical trend.
+Historical volatility can be an indicator of a stock’s volatility, but unforeseen risks can make future volatility drastically different than the historical trend.

 What is a historical volatility ratio?

-The historical volatility ratio is the percentage of short-to-long average historical volatility on a financial asset.
+The historical volatility ratio compares short-term and long-term historical volatility as a percentage of the price of a financial asset.
 You can interpret the historical volatility ratio by looking at short versus long historical volatility.
 If short volatility on a stock drops below a threshold percentage of its long volatility, a trader might think there will be a jump in future volatility soon.

 This is similar to analyzing volatility skew in options.
 It is important to remember that the interpretation and technical rules of historical volatility can be subjective by traders.